Polaroid SX-70: Supply issues

 Polaroid SX-70 "Time-Zero" film was phased out of production in late 2005 to early 2006 (differing according to regional markets).
-Small quantities of the film may still be acquired, at a variety of prices given the film's expiration dates, on e-auction sites though none of it is guaranteed to work.

 After Polaroid ceased manufacturing all instant film in 2008, the Impossible Project (now known as Polaroid B.V. or simply Polaroid) began formulating replacements using equipment acquired when the original manufacturing facilities closed.
 In 2017, the Impossible Project rebranded as Polaroid Originals, joined the Polaroid Corporation and began selling SX-70 through Polaroid.
 Polaroid produces lines of black and white and color film compatible with the SX-70, though their films use a different chemistry than original Polaroid film and have different characteristics such as lower color quality, longer development times, and higher sensitivity to outside forces including light and pressure.
 Polaroid also makes film for 600 and newer "I-Type" cameras.